Anthrocon/www/content/news/2024-06-09 anthrocon-2024-june-updates/index.md

 **NEW FOR 2024!** This year, we’re excited to announce that we will be offering a paid locker service for attendees in partnership with Pop-up Lockers!
 For those that are travelling into the convention and want a place to store their belongings, including fursuit parts, this convenient option will be available on a daily or weekend basis at different price points.

-Have you checked out our [**Convention Tips &amp; Guides**](https://www.anthrocon.org/tips-and-guides)?
+Have you checked out our [**Convention Tips & Guides**](https://www.anthrocon.org/tips-and-guides)?
 If you’re headed to Anthrocon for the first time, or ANY convention for the first time, our staff writers and local contributors have tips to help make your convention experience as smooth and fun as it can be.

 ## VOLUNTEERING AND STAFFING